Metaphor, Analogy, Model

 Snowdrifts are like dunes.

-The syntactic structures of these two statements are identical, both propose to the interlocutor the image of “waves”, and a key common semantic feature, /waving/.
-But the second comparison is deeper; it opens the way to a theory.
-It introduces a proportion analogy:
+The syntactic structures of these two statements are identical, both propose the image of “waves” to the interlocutor, and both share the key semantic feature of « waving. » But the second comparison is deeper and opens the way to a theory.
+It introduces a proportional analogy:

 snow : snowdrift :: sand : dune

-It suggests that the analogy can be explained by the action of the wind on the snow particles and the sand grains, respectively.
-It guides the student to construct a physical-mathematical model that covers both phenomena (taking into account the differences between the two types of particles, sandg grains and snowflakes, and their respective laws of agglomeration).
-From two apparently different phenomena (one can know what a dune is without knowing what a snowdrift is, and vice versa), we arrive at the problem of a unifying abstract representation: can the same physical model account for both phenomena?
+This analogy suggests that the wind acts similarly on snow particles and sand grains.
+This analogy help students construct a physical-mathematical model covering both phenomena (taking into account the differences between sand grains and snowflakes, and their respective laws of agglomeration).
+Starting with two seemingly different phenomena–one can know what a dune is without knowing what a snowdrift is, and vice versa–we arrive at the problem of a unifying abstract representation.
+Can the same physical model account for both phenomena.

-The establishment of an analogy can be seen as the first step towards the affirmation of a deep identity.
-Such a shift, from explanatory analogy to identity is at the center of a class of arguments about analogy, that fit perfectly within the framework of a vision of metaphor, not only as a model but also as the very essence of the metaphorized phenomenon.
+Establishing an analogy is the first step toward affirming a deep identity.
+This shift, from explanatory analogy to identity is central to a class of arguments about analogy that considers metaphor, not only as a model but also as the essence of the metaphorized phenomenon.

-The following texts and information are taken from S. Braude & E. Lacey, “A revolutionary monarchy: the society of mole rats”[2].
-Mole rats are mammals, specifically hairless rats, that live in “groups” or “communities” (the difference is relevant); they exhibit behaviors reminiscent of those observed in social insects, such as ants or bees.
+The thesis The following texts and information are taken from S. Braude and E. Lacey, “A Revolutionary Monarchy: The Society of Mole Rats[2].
+Mole rats are mammals, specifically hairless rats, that live in “groups” or “communities” (the difference is significant).
+They exhibit behaviors similar to those observed in social insects, such as ants or bees.
 However, this behavior has never been observed in mammals.
-Hairless mole rats are thus the first mammals with this kind of “social behavior”.
+Hairless mole rats are thus the first mammals with this kind of “social behavior.”

-But, when we speak of “social behavior” or “community”, are we using a simple analogical-metaphorical lexicon, a pedagogical or explanatory metaphor?
-Or are we engaged in a process of describing these newly identified animal behaviors in terms of the existing structures of human societies?
-Are we suggesting, as in the case of the dunes and snowdrifts, that both phenomena may well have the same foundations, in this case biological?
-Does the organization of human societies obey the same biological laws as the “societies” of mole rats ?
+When we speak of « social behavior » or « community », are we using a simple analogical-metaphorical lexicon, for a pedagogical presentation, or an explanatory metaphor?
+Are we engaged in describing these newly identified animal behaviors in terms of existing human societal structures?
+As in the case of the dunes and snowdrifts, are we suggesting, that these social phenomena may well have the same foundations, in this case biological?
+Do human societies obey the same biological laws as the “societies” of mole rats?
 Are we on the way to a sociobiological theory of human societies?
 Have we stealthily moved from metaphorical language to identification?

-This is a strategy of “slippery metaphor”.
-This strategy is so successful, that it reverses the relationship Target / Resource relationship.
-Being closer to nature, mole rats, formerly the Target, now become a model for the study of human society, formerly the Resource.
+This is a strategy of “slippery metaphor.”
+Note that this strategy reverses the Target / Resource relationship.
+Being closer to nature, mole rats, formerly the Target, are now a model for studying of human society, formerly the Resource.

-The phrase “division of labor” is used four times; the word “task” also appears four times; the term “responsible” also appears four times, and “they take care of” once; the terms “cooperation” and “subordinate” are used once each.
-The term “sexual status” is used three times to refer to the reproductive status of the animals.
+The phrase “division of labor” appears four times; as do the word “task” and “responsible”.
+The phrase “they take care of” appears once, as do the term “cooperation” and “subordinate.”
+The term “sexual status” is used three times to refer to the animal’s reproductive status.
 (G. Lepape, [Research], 1992)

-In response to this criticism, the authors of the article set limits to the identification of the two fields:
+A reply – In response to this criticism, the authors of the article limit the identification of human societies with animal groups.

-G. Lepape also claims that our language introduces unfair comparisons that attribute common behavioral traits to mole rats and social insects.
-This claim surprises us, especially when he writes, “The similarities [between hairless mole rats and social insects] are treated as true homologies”.
-Our paper is clear on this point: we believe that the behavior of hairless mole rats and eusocial[3] insects show striking similarities.
-However, we do not see how the language used to describe these similarities can suggest that a common origin of these animals would is the evolutionary basis of these similarities.
+G. Lepape also claims that our language makes unfair comparisons by attributing common behavioral traits to mole rats and social insects.
+This claim surprises us, especially when he writes, “The similarities [between hairless mole rats and social insects] are treated as true homologies.”
+Our paper is clear on this point: we believe that the behavior of hairless mole rats and eusocial[3] insects shows striking similarities.
+However, we do not see how the language used to describe these similarities suggests that a common origin of these animals constitutes the evolutionary basis of these similarities.

 7. Against metaphors